 3-489 This motive draws you in one direction, and that motive in another, each motive saying, "I am the right way".
-3-1516 If all the world should say to him, "You are on the Way of God and are following the right religion," 3-1517 He will not be made hotter 1073 by their words: his lonely soul will not associate with them; 3-1518 And if they all should say to him, "You are straying: you think you are a mountain, and in reality you are a blade of straw," 3-1519 He will not fall into opinion (doubt) because of their taunts, he will not be grieved by their departure (estrangement from him).
+3-1516 If all the world should say to him, "You are on the Way of God and are following the right religion," 3-1517 He will not be made hotter 1074 by their words: his lonely soul will not associate with them; 3-1518 And if they all should say to him, "You are straying: you think you are a mountain, and in reality you are a blade of straw," 3-1519 He will not fall into opinion (doubt) because of their taunts, he will not be grieved by their departure (estrangement from him).
 3-1520 No, if seas and mountains should gain speech and say to him, "You are wedded to perdition," 3-1521 Not the least bit will he fall into fantasy or sickness because of the taunts of the scoffers.
 The world of fantasy (khayāl) as a veil.
 [2.6.4] 1-70 In the spirit fantasy is as nothing, yet see a world based on a fantasy!
-1-71 Their peace and their war are based on a fantasy, and their pride and their shame spring from a fantasy.
-5-320 Inspired by a fantasy, one person is filled with desire for magnificence and turns his face towards the mines of precious ore in the mountains; 5-321 And, inspired by a fantasy, another turns his face with bitter toil towards the sea for the sake of pearls; 5-322 And another goes into a church to perform religious exercises, while another applies himself to sowing in his greed for profit.
-5-2648 The world of imagination and the phantom of hope and fear are a great obstacle to the traveller (on the mystical Path).
-5-2649 The pictures (illusions) of this picture-making fantasy were harmful even to one like Khalīl (Abraham), who was firm as a mountain.
-5-2650 The noble Abraham said, " This is my Lord ", when he fell into the world (fell into the grip) of imagination.
+1-71 1-71 Their peace and their war are based on a fantasy, and their pride and their shame spring from a fantasy.
+5-320 1 1 shame spring from a fantasy.
+Inspired by a fantasy, one person is filled with desire for magnificence and 5-320 shame spring from a fantasy.
+Inspired by a fantasy, one person is filled with desire for magnificence and turns his face towards the mines of precious ore in the mountains; And, inspired by a fantasy, another turns his face with bitter toil towards the 5-320 5-321 shame spring from a fantasy.Inspired by a fantasy, one person is filled with desire for magnificence and turns his face towards the mines of precious ore in the mountains;And, inspired by a fantasy, another turns his face with bitter toil towards the sea for the sake of pearls;And another goes into a church to perform religious exercises, while another 5-320 5-321 5-322 shame spring from a fantasy.
+Inspired by a fantasy, one person is filled with desire for magnificence and turns his face towards the mines of precious ore in the mountains; And, inspired by a fantasy, another turns his face with bitter toil towards the sea for the sake of pearls; And another goes into a church to perform religious exercises, while another applies himself to sowing in his greed for profit.
+The world of imagination and the phantom of hope and fear are a great obstacle

-1073 I.e. more fervent in his Faith (Nich.).
-1074 See Qur'ān 6:76.
+1074 I.e. more fervent in his Faith (Nich.).
+1075 See Qur'ān 6:76.